LUMII-Syslab/RSE/README.md

 # Introduction

 _Residual Shuffle-Exchange networks_ are a simpler and faster replacement for the recently proposed _Neural Shuffle-Exchange network_ architecture.
 It has O(*n* log *n*) complexity and enables processing of sequences up to a length of 2 million symbols where standard methods fail (e.g., attention mechanisms).
-The _Residual Shuffle-Exchange_ can serve as a useful building block for long sequence processing applications.
+The _Residual Shuffle-Exchange network_ can serve as a useful building block for long sequence processing applications.

 # Demo